Naming your company – a little help with free business name generators

 Once you have generated a list, you can pin the ones you like to the favourites tab, to consider later.
 Create an account and they’ll be waiting next time you open the site.

-Before we go any further, we should explain what a social media handle is – not everyone is aware.
+Before we go any further, let’s do a quick explanation of what a social media handle is – not everyone is aware.
 The term ‘handle’ comes from the old CB radio networks, referring to the identities people used in place of their ‘normal’ names.
-On social media, your account name(s) are your public identifier to other users of the network, and therefore represents your brand.
+On social media, your account name(s) – your ‘handle’ – are your public identifier to other users of the network, and therefore represents your brand.
 So it matters to get it right, and to do so early, before someone else grabs it.

 71% of consumers purchase from brands they follow on social media.
 Or that Facebook had 2.45 BILLION active users by the 3rd quarter of 2019?
 This contrasts with 1 billion on Instagram, 300 million on Pinterest and 303 million on LinkedIn.